IronCoreLabs/ironcorelabs.github.io/technology/index.md

 # Simple Developer Experience

-Developers can elect to either store documents with IronCore, or to store them in the location most convenient for the application.
+Developers can elect to either store documents with IronCore or to store them in the location most convenient for the application.
 In either case, the developer interface is much the same.

 The SDKs make working with secure data painless and handle all details of key management, sharing, groups, group membership, revocation, encryption, and decryption for the developer.
 SDKs can be used by server-side services and client-side applications, including web applications.
+The IronWeb SDK is implemented using JavaScript that is compatible with a wide range of browsers and browser versions.

 When using IronCore's optional storage service, the interface is similar to a NoSQL key/value store, but with some optional extra features.
-For example, IronCore’s IronWebSDK is implemented using cross-browser JavaScript.
-In that environment, fetching a document looks like this:
+In a Javascript environment, fetching a document looks like:

 ```javascript
 ironsdk.document.decryptFromStore("docID")